qmacro/teched-jq-talk/README.md

 "object"
 ```

 > Note that even here, jq endeavours to emit valid JSON, so we get `"object"` rather than just `object`.
-And for more understanding that only comes from [staring](https://qmacro.org/blog/posts/2017/02/19/the-beauty-of-recursion-and-list-machinery/#initialrecognition), see the later digression on JSON values and streaming for something to think about in relation to this simple example.
+And for more understanding that only comes from [staring](https://qmacro.org/blog/posts/2017/02/19/the-beauty-of-recursion-and-list-machinery/#initialrecognition), see the later [digression on JSON values and streaming](#a-digression-on-json-values-and-streaming) for something to think about in relation to this simple example.

-OK, so let's look at the properties (keys) of that object.
+Next, let's look at the properties (keys) of that object.

 ```shell
 ; jq 'keys' available-regions.json